-While we are aiming to improve our probability of clinical success by utilizing these strategies, any drug development program carries potential safety liabilities and uncertainty and there is no guarantee that any of our candidates will obtain regulatory approval.
+While we aim to improve our probability of clinical success by utilizing these strategies, any drug development program carries potential safety liabilities and uncertainty and there is no guarantee that any of our candidates will obtain regulatory approval.

 • Leverage our existing relationships, collaborations and experience to efficiently develop and expand our product portfolio.
 Our team has extensive experience in identifying, discovering, developing and commercializing innovative cancer therapeutics.
 We are combining this broad oncology expertise with a network of collaborators to further develop our existing pipeline as well as to identify new research and development opportunities.
-We have established deep collaborations with leaders, with whom we have advisory agreements, at experienced precision medicine cancer centers and research institutions, including Massachusetts General Hospital Cancer Center and University of California, San Francisco, with whom we have sponsored research agreements, Memorial Sloan Kettering Cancer Center and Moores Cancer Center at UCSD.
+We have established deep collaborations with leaders, with hom we have advisory agreements, at experienced precision medicine cancer centers and research institutions, including Massachusetts General Hospital Cancer Center and University of California, San Francisco, with whom we have sponsored research agreements, Memorial Sloan Kettering Cancer Center and Moores Cancer Center at UCSD.
 These collaborations allow us to explore the mechanistic understanding of the biology of our targets and sensitivity and resistance to our molecules.
-We have also leveraged our relationships to build a network of global external partners to advance our pipeline.
-For example, we have service agreements with academic and industrial partners who contribute highly enabling technologies and services that include: (1) approximately 70 medicinal chemists at leading CROs that we can modulate utilization based on needs, (2) bioinformatics support for our translational research efforts, (3) crystallography and biophysical assay platforms to enable structure-based drug discovery, (4) biochemical and cell-based assays to guide lead generation and optimization, and (5) patient-derived organoid and xenograft models to translate our clinical development efforts.
-Additionally, these collaborations and partnerships may alpects of preclinical development for our pipeline of candidates and anticipate further utilizing them in our clinical development efforts.
+We also leverage our relationships of global external partners to advance our pipeline.
+For example, we have service agreements with academic and industrial partners who contribute highly enabling technologies and services that include: (1) approximately 35-70 medicinal chemists at leading CROs with whom we can modulate utilization based on our needs, (2) bioinformatics support for our translational research efforts, (3) crystallography and biophysical assay platforms to enable structure-based drug discovery, (4) biochemical and cell-based assays to guide lead generation and optimization, and (5) patient-derived organoid and xenograft models to translate our findings to the clinical setting.
+We use this external network of collaborations and partnerships in many aspects of preclinical development for our pipeline of candidates and anticipate further utilizing them in our clinical development efforts.
+Additionally, these collaborations and partnerships may allow us to accelerate identification of new opportunities, including new patient populations we

 Maximize the clinical impact and value of our portfolio.
-We retain global development and commercialization rights to our pipeline of candidates, either directly or through Kinnjiu, our majority-owned joint venture focused on Greater China.
-We intend to build an integrated biopharmaceutical company that will manage all aspects of product development and commercialization globally.
+We retain global development and commercialization rights to our pipeline of candidates.
+We intend to build an integrated precision oncology company that will manage all aspects of product development and commercialization globally.
 We may seek to develop rational combination therapy strategies among products within our own portfolio, while also maximizing portfolio value through selective co-development and/or commercialization collaborations.
 Further, we are focused on expanding globally early in clinical development to accelerate enrollment in geographies with high unmet need.
-Through Kinnjiu we have the potential to accelerate enrollment of our programs through global trial recruitment as well as retain commercial rights to our programs in Greater China.
+Through Kinnjiu, we have the potential to accelerate enrollment of our programs through global clinical trial recruitment as well as retain commercial rights to our programs in People's Republic of China, Hong Kong, Taiwan and Macau.